22 August 2020

 I like to keep my puppies for nine to ten weeks, unless a puppy shows unusually early emotional maturity and good size.
 In that case?
 Sometimes I might release a puppy at eight or nine weeks, especially to a forever home with solid experience in our breed and a full time home caregiver.
 And sometimes, I might keep a puppy for eleven weeks, if they seem sensitive.
 That extra week or two with the aunties really helps a puppy to blossom and mature.

-The range of personalities among our four doggie mums is as varied as it is in a litter of puppies – with one overriding attribute: terrific temperaments.
+The range of personalities among our doggie mums is as varied as it is in a litter of puppies – with one overriding attribute: terrific temperament in each of them.

-We have CH Koko-loko, the debutante who prefers playing in the snow to keeping her babies’ butts clean.
-I had to wash each of those little fannies half a dozen times, during the course of their weaning.
-Koko’s nickname is ‘Black Barbie’, as her coat is a shiny jet black and has beautiful swing.
+We have CH Koko-loko, one of our best mums ever.
+Koko will happily nurse anyone’s puppies, as she not ticklish like Ziva and she LOVES puppies.
+Koko’s nickname is ‘Black Barbie’, as her coat is a shiny jet black, has beautiful swing and her skin is blue.
 She is just gorgeous, with big dark eyes, terrific movement and a glossy black coat.
-She will take her next season off and be bred one last time in later 2020.
+She took her last season off in March 2020 and will be bred one last time in September/October 2020.